zalando/postgres-operator/docs/reference/operator_parameters.md

   class](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/#priorityclass)
   that should be assigned to the Postgres pods.
 The priority class itself must be defined in advance.
   Default is empty (use the default priority class).

+* **spilo_privileged**
+  whether the Spilo container should run in privileged mode.
+Privileged mode is used for AWS volume resizing and not required if you don't need that capability.
+The default is `false`.

  * **master_pod_move_timeout**
    The period of time to wait for the success of migration of master pods from an unschedulable node.